This reform hub covers changes anticipated both in the ERA 2025 and in the Government’s wider Plan to Make Work Pay, as explained below.

 - Some reforms are being delivered via existing powers, and non-legislative routes, such as changes to National Minimum Wages.

-- Changes in respect of pay and tax were also announced in the Autumn Budgets 2024 and 2025 (see here).
+- Changes in respect of pay and tax were also announced in the Autumn Budgets (see here).

 - Additional reforms are promised via the draft Equality (Race and Disability) Bill, which is still awaited.